eltuck/Resources/README.md

 # Resources
 Consider this a public bookmark bar.
 These are resources I've found useful or think might be one day.
-Not comprehensive, links may not work, in no particular order.
+Disclaimer: still in progress, not comprehensive, links may not work, in no particular order.
 I've listed the full urls to external sites so you can see what you're clicking on/if it's going to be a pdf/etc.

 Also, a good chunk of this has come from links other folks have shared on Twitter.
 Thanks, y'all.